-Are you in love with the glitter eye shadow that was all over the runways this fall, but fear the removal of this stubborn glitter?
+Are you in love with the glitter eye shadow that is so cool glam, but fear the removal of this stubborn glitter?
 Use Scotch tape to remove the glitter that went in the wrong place when applying and prior to going to bed.

 When someone spilled red wine onto you table cloths or your clothes, add salt for uptake of the liquid, wipe the salt off and wash the item.

 When you like my styling ideas, tips and tricks, you may also want to get my fashion recipe book How to Dress for Success in Midlife. buy it now.

 Blot your hair for its health and time saving

 Use kitchen paper towels to soak water from your hair prior to your blowout.
 Depending on the length of your hair you may save about ten minutes.
 Do I have to mention that you also avoid damage by keeping the time for blowouts short.